 No matter what channel you decide to work with, always keep your audience in mind.
 It’s pretty simple stuff, but keeping track of statistics and user demographics can help you design or redesign your marketing efforts to be way more effective.

 Want to see how your social platform of choice stacks up when it comes to consumer demographics?
-Take a look at this fancy infographic we put together to do just that!
+Take a look at the full infographic we put together to do just that!